Pressure-Tunable Generalized Wigner Crystal and Fractional Chern Insulator in twisted MoTe$_2$

 This consistency confirms that band flatness, quantum geometry, and interactions collectively govern the emergence of the FCI and GWC, as well as their phase transitions.
 Pressure could exhibit a stabilizing effect on the FCI phase in \textit{t}MoTe$_2$.

-As an exploratory study, we did not incorporate in-plane relaxation when considering the effect of pressure on \textit{t}MoTe$_2$.
-The influence of lattice relaxation manifests primarily in modifying the critical twist angle for FCI phase emergence.
-Both large-scale precision DFT calculations incorporating relaxation effects and experimental measurements consistently locate the critical angle within the 3-4° range.
-In our theoretical framework, where lattice relaxation is intentionally omitted for computational simplicity, the angle shifts to approximately 1.2°.
-We thus propose that, through electrical transport measurement~\cite{xuObservationIntegerFractional2023,parkObservationFractionallyQuantized2023}, optical sensing technique~\cite{xuCorrelatedInsulatingStates2020} or scanning tunneling microscopy (STM)~\cite{liImagingTwodimensionalGeneralized2021,tsuiDirectObservationMagneticfieldinduced2024}, the FCI-GWC phase transition can be experimentally observed within 3-4\degree.
+We further considering the effect of relaxation on \textit{t}MoTe$_2$.
+Our recent work~\cite{yu2025relaxationeffectselectronicstructure} derived the the relaxation effects in moir\'e materials through an analytical framework, effectively describing the impact of relaxation on electronic band structures.
+We briefly summarized the main conclusions in the SM~\cite{supplemental} and applied them to pressurized \textit{t}MoTe$_2$.
+The many-body phase diagram considering relaxation effect is shown in Fig.~\ref{ED 1/3}(d2).
+Compared with the scenario without relaxation, the FCI-GWC transition angle at ambient pressure increases to approximately 2.8\degree.
+At 2.4\degree, a reentrant phase transition of FCI-GWC-FCI can still be observed (Fig.~\ref{ED 1/3}(e2)).
 Exploring the impact of pressure on the non-Abelian effects in the fractionally filled second moir\'e valence band represents an exciting avenue for future research.